piotrmiskiewicz/kyma-environment-broker/docs/03-03-runtime-operations.md

 ## Update

 The update process is triggered by [an OSB API update operation](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#updating-a-service-instance) request.
-All provisioning steps can be found in the [update.go file](../cmd/broker/update.go).
+All updating steps can be found in the [update.go file](../cmd/broker/update.go).

 ## Upgrade Cluster

 Upgrade cluster process is triggered by upgrade cluster orchestration.
-All provisioning steps can be found in the [upgrade_cluster.go file](../cmd/broker/upgrade_cluster.go).
+All upgrading cluster steps can be found in the [upgrade_cluster.go file](../cmd/broker/upgrade_cluster.go).

 ## Upgrade Kyma

 Upgrade kyma process is triggered by upgrade kyma orchestration.
-All provisioning steps are collected steps can be found in the [upgrade_kyma.go file](../cmd/broker/upgrade_kyma.go).
+All upgrading kyma steps steps can be found in the [upgrade_kyma.go file](../cmd/broker/upgrade_kyma.go).

 ## Provide additional steps